smallmuou/mysqlbackup/README.md

 mysqlbackup -  the MySQL backup tool

-target_dir is the directory that backup data location. keep_count is the number copies keep, the minimum is 1, default is 3.
+target_dir is the directory that backup data location. keep_count is the number copies to keep, the minimum is 1, default is 3.

 OPTIONS:
     -h  host name, default is localhost.